SmingHub/Sming/Sming/Arch/Host/Components/driver/uart.rst

 Introduction
 ------------

-Implements a UART driver to connect via TCP sockets, allowing terminal emulation using telnet.
+Implements a UART driver to connect via TCP socket, allowing terminal emulation using telnet, or directly to local host serial device (e.g. /dev/ttyUSB0, COM4, etc.)

 By default, output to UART0 is sent to the console and keyboard input is written to the UART0 receive queue.
 If emulation is enabled on any ports then this behaviour is disabled.